Skip to main content Skip to navigation

 Principal Aims

-The aims of module are to give students the opportunity to explore and test methods, approaches and frameworks relating to design and systems thinking within the context of interdisciplinary and what will be a stream of students' emerging specialist practice and methodology.
+The aims of this module are to give students the opportunity to explore and test methods, approaches and frameworks relating to design and systems thinking within an interdisciplinary context.
+This will shape your emerging specialist design practice and help you build your designerly methodology.

 Throughout this module will be part of an interdisciplinary team, where they will be sharing, collaborating, and developing their existing and newly developed approaches to researching, defining, and solving complex life-centred design problems.
 This module aims to engage students in ethnographic, site and precedent studies, in order to learn how to establish a substantial set of qualitative data for problem definition that entails the visual and methodological study of lived, shared, and learned experiences.